do2blehelix/the-ml-handbook/docs/unsupervised-learning/Clustering.md

 ***

-Is a set of data driven partitioning techniques designed to group a collection of objects into clusters.
+Clustering Is a set of data driven partitioning techniques designed to group a collection of objects into clusters.

 **⭐ Clustering is finding borders between groups**